IAM Role authentication

 }

 Generate an Access Key ID and Secret Access Key for this user.
-The user needs no S3, Athena, or Redshift permissions — only sts:AssumeRole.
+The user needs no S3, Athena, or Redshift permissions.
+The only allowed action is sts:AssumeRole.

 The IAM user ARN is what you'll use as Principal in Step 3, and the keys are what you'll enter in Step 4.